ringcentral/ringcentral-java/README.md

 For simple apps, token auto refresh could be beneficial.
 So we provide a sugar method: `rc.autoRefresh()`.
 This method will start a background timer to refresh token for you every 30 minutes.
-You can customize the refresh period, for example, change it to one hour: `rc.autoRefresh(1000 * 60 * 60)`.
+You can customize the refresh period, for example, change it to every 50 minutes: `rc.autoRefresh(1000 * 60 * 50)`.

 ## Code samples